sst/sst/www/docs/auth.md

 ```

 In your frontend, when making requests to your API, make sure you specify `credentials: include` with the request so that the cookie is included.

+Here are a couple of examples for how to do this:

 #### fetch